3dasd/pidock/README.md

 `compose` - Creates custom.img from built docker image\
 `flash` - Flashes custom.img onto memory device (default: /dev/mmcblk0)

 Use Dockerfile to build the pi's root as if it were a docker image.
-Example simply changes pi's password to that specified by --passwd instead of the normal 'raspberry'.
-And installs vim, because why not?
+Example installs vim, because why not?

 Files in boot-overlay and root-overlay will be copied onto their respective partition.
 For example, touching 'ssh' on the boot partition